CesarGarza55/OpenLauncher/README.md

 4. Once the authentication process is complete, you will see your account appear in the launcher

 ![imagen](https://github.com/user-attachments/assets/c7d15cf5-a397-4004-aa2a-0380dd39b35b)

-## 🎨 Themes

-OpenLauncher allows you to customize the appearance of the launcher with themes.
-You can choose from official and community themes, as well as create your own.

-### Official themes
-Official themes are provided by me, and you can find them at [https://openlauncher.codevbox.com/themes](https://openlauncher.codevbox.com/themes).

-### Theme Creator

-If you want to create a custom theme, use the theme creator tool available on [https://openlauncher.codevbox.com/create](https://openlauncher.codevbox.com/create).

-### Guide

-For a detailed guide on how to install themes, visit [https://openlauncher.codevbox.com/docs](https://openlauncher.codevbox.com/docs).

 ## Mod Manager